Ateneo de Davao University: Accreditation and recognition

-In 2009, Ateneo de Davao was granted "institutional accreditation" by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
-Only six universities in the Philippines were granted and it is the only university in Mindanao to have been given such recognition.
-The Ateneo de Davao University joins five other universities in the Philippines that have been granted with such accreditation namely, Ateneo de Manila University, Ateneo de Naga University, Centro Escolar University, Silliman University, and Trinity University of Asia.
+In 2009, the Ateneo de Davao was granted "institutional accreditation" by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
+It is the only university in Mindanao to have been given such recognition, and one of only six in the Philippines, namely the Ateneo de Manila University, the Ateneo de Naga University, Centro Escolar University, Silliman University, and the Trinity University of Asia.
 AdDU was also given Autonomous Status by the Commission on Higher Education and is also a Center of Development for Information Technology and Teacher Education.

-The Ateneo de Davao University has been re-accredited Level III in eight programs which are: Accounting, Arts & Sciences, Business, Electronics & Communication Engineering, Elementary Education, Secondary Education, Civil Engineering, and Chemical Engineering, and is accredited Level III for Industrial Engineering, Electrical Engineering, Mechanical Engineering and Computer Science by the Philippine Accrediting Association of Schools, Colleges and Universities and the Federation of Accrediting Agencies of the Philippines.
+The Ateneo de Davao University has been re-accredited Level III in eight programs: Accounting, Arts & Sciences, Business, Electronics & Communication Engineering, Elementary Education, Secondary Education, Civil Engineering, and Chemical Engineering, and is accredited Level III for Industrial Engineering, Electrical Engineering, Mechanical Engineering and Computer Science by the Philippine Accrediting Association of Schools, Colleges and Universities and the Federation of Accrediting Agencies of the Philippines.
 The Information Technology and Information Systems programs of AdDU were both granted Level I accreditation and is a Center of Development of CHED XI.
 Certificates of Accreditation from PAASCU were also awarded to the following programs offered by the Ateneo: Arts & Sciences, Elementary Education, Secondary Education, Business, Accounting, Engineering (Civil, Chemical, Electrical, Mechanical), Information Technology/Information Systems and Social Work.
 Some programs offered by the university are also under the Candidate Status of PAASCU.